AvinashPhadtare/AvinashPhadtare/README.md

-## Hi there 👋
+## Hi there 👋   I am Avinash,

-My name is Avinash, I am Great Learner,
+I am Great Learner,
 Always Trying to Solve Some Real World Problem Using AI